micahwoods/micahwoods.github.io/_posts/2017-08-18-why-kbc-is-so-interesting.md

 It is the only event on the [Japan Golf Tour](http://www.jgto.org/pc/TopPage.do) contested on korai greens.
 The grass gets a lot of media attention during the week because of this.

-And [Andrew McDaniel](https://twitter.com/drumcturf), the golf course superintendent, or greenkeeper as the job title is in Japan, is the only non-Japanese superintendent at a Japanese golf course.
-I'm not counting courses run by the U.S. military as Japanese courses.
+And [Andrew McDaniel](https://twitter.com/drumcturf), the golf course superintendent, or greenkeeper as the job title is in Japan, is the only non-Japanese superintendent at a Japanese golf course (excluding the courses run by the U.S. military).

 So when you are the only non-Japanese greenkeeper in a country with more than 2,000 courses, and when you are tasked with preparing the course for the only event contested on korai greens, you get a lot of media attention too.